AndrewDBishop/mybash/README.md

 This repository provides a comprehensive `.bashrc` configuration along with supporting scripts and configuration files to enhance your terminal experience in Unix-like operating systems.
 It configures the shell session by setting up aliases, defining functions, customizing the prompt, and more, significantly improving the terminal's usability and power.

+## Andrew's Reason for this fork

+I wanted to be able to install myBash from an Ansible playbook as part of my VM build process.
+I have modified the setup.sh so this hopefully works.
+I also made a couple minor tweaks to the .bashrc to suit my personal preferences and use cases.
+Overall all very minor stuff.
+Chris and others deserve all the credit here.

 ## Table of Contents

 - [Installation](#installation)